Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ## Query the endpoints

-Now that Data API builder engine is running, you can use your favourite REST client (Postman,Insomnia etc) to query the GraphQL endpoints.
+Now that the Data API builder engine is running, you can use your favourite REST client (Postman, Insomnia, etc.) to query the GraphQL endpoints.

 ### REST Endpoint

-Unlike other databases, Data API Builder for Azure Cosmos DB does not have the support to generate REST endpoints as it already has a [REST API endpoint](https://docs.microsoft.com/en-us/rest/api/cosmos-db/) readily available.
+Unlike other databases, Data API Builder for Azure Cosmos DB does not support generating REST endpoints because there is already a[REST API endpoint](https://docs.microsoft.com/en-us/rest/api/cosmos-db/) capability built-in to the Azure Cosmos DB service.

 ### GraphQL endpoint